A Logan family in South Africa

 The names and other information were taken from the Old Parish Records in Scotland.
 The original spelling of names as recorded on the OPRs has been retained.

 John LOBAN married Katherine Fraser.
 The spelling of the surname of their children revealed the gradual change to the use of LOGAN.
 Their children in order of birth were: John LOBAN, Janet LOBAN, William LOGAN, James LOBAN, Mary LOGAN, Katherine LOBAN and Alexander LOBAN.
-There is only one child whose descendants have been established, and he was William.
+There are two boys whose descendants have been established: William (b.
+1781), whose descendants were called Logan, and James (1784–1841, m.
+Catherine McKenszie), whose descendants retained the spelling Loban.

 In some references William was named LOBAN, but gradually and finally he kept the LOGAN spelling.
 William married Isobel MacGregor, whose father is also recorded as John Moir.
 They had 8 children and the boys were named Alexander, a second Alexander, John, William and Duncan.
 With the collapse of the weaving industry John and William moved to Fochabers in Morayshire.
 Fochabers lies within the parish of Bellie where all these Logans were baptized.